idaholab/moose/modules/navier_stokes/doc/content/syntax/Modules/NavierStokesFV/index.md

 Careful!
 The utilization of central difference (`average`) advected interpolation may lead to oscillatory behavior in certain scenarios.
-Even though it is not the case for this example, if this phenomenon arises, we recommend using first order `upwind` or second order TVD chemes.
+Even though it is not the case for this example, if this phenomenon arises, we recommend using first order `upwind` or second order TVD schemes.

 !alert-end!